DataDog/android-widget-task-issue/README.md

 ## What the correct behavior should be

-When I use `startActivityForResult` from a background service such as the [new widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration), or from any other method, I should always get the same task management than if I launch from an app process, which is the one described in the [proper output](#proper-logcat-output).
+When I use `startActivityForResult` from a background service such as the [widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration), or from any other method, I should always get the same task management than if I launch from an app process, which is the one described in the [proper output](#proper-logcat-output).

 ## Additional question